What you see: A moldy strawberry or two in a pack that otherwise looks fine.

 What it is: Mold (duh).

 Eat or toss: Toss the moldy one(s).
-If it was just one or two berries, the others should still be OK, but start with a taste test and consume the rest soon.
+If it was just one or two berries, the rest of the berries should still be OK, but start with a taste test and consume the rest soon.

 Just one moldy berry